Andrei Tarkovsky: Childhood and early life

+Tarkovsky's father left the family for another woman in 1936–1937.
+Although his father remarried, his mother did not, instead choosing to devote herself to her children and her work.
+Tarkovsky later recounted: "I lived with mother, grandmother, and sister.
+Family without a man.
+This had a considerable impact on my character [...]
+That was a difficult time.
+I have always missed my father.
+When father left us, I was three years old.
+Life was incredibly difficult in any possible way."

+Following the German invasion of the Soviet Union in 1941, Tarkovsky's family evacuated to Yuryevets, which became his childhood home.
+He lived with his maternal grandmother until 1943.
+Tarkovsky had spent most of his life in Moscow and had spent most of his time indoors, but in Yuryevets, he was left alone and exposed to street life.
+He saved his mother from drowning in a river, which became one of his most traumatic experiences in Yuryevets.
+Tarkovsky hoped that his father, who was fighting in the war, would return home.
+Arseny lost his leg and received a medal, but he never returned home or met his son, which caused Andrei great pain.

-In 1939, Tarkovsky enrolled at the Moscow School No. 554.
-During the war, the three evacuated to Yuryevets, living with his maternal grandmother.
-In 1943, the family returned to Moscow.
-Tarkovsky continued his studies at his old school, where the poet Andrei Voznesensky was one of his classmates.
+Tarkovsky remained with his mother, moving with her and his sister Marina to Moscow, where his mother worked as a proof-reader at a printing press.
+Tarkovsky continued his studies at his old school, Moscow School No. 554, where the poet Andrei Voznesensky was one of his classmates.
 He studied piano at a music school and attended classes at an art school.
 The family lived on Shchipok Street in the Zamoskvorechye District in Moscow.
 From November 1947 to spring 1948 he was in the hospital with tuberculosis.
 Many themes of his childhood—the evacuation, his mother and her two children, the withdrawn father, the time in the hospital—feature prominently in his film Mirror.

 In his school years, Tarkovsky was a troublemaker and a poor student.
 He still managed to graduate, and from 1951 to 1952 studied Arabic at the Oriental Institute in Moscow, a branch of the Academy of Sciences of the Soviet Union.
 He did not finish his studies and dropped out to work as a prospector for the Academy of Science Institute for Non-Ferrous Metals and Gold.
-He participated in a year-long research expedition to the river Kureyka near Turukhansk in the Krasnoyarsk Province.
+He participated in a year-long research expedition to the river Kureyka near Turukhansk in Krasnoyarsk Krai.
 During this time in the taiga, Tarkovsky decided to study film.